How Much Does a Home Fire Sprinkler System Cost in 2025?

 Cost data is based on actual project costs as reported by 192 HomeAdvisor members.

-The size of your home and the type of system you install will be your biggest cost factors, but you should weigh the cost against the safety benefits when deciding on a sprinkler system.
+The size of your home and the type of system you install are your most significant cost factors, along with the pipe material, labor fees, and add-ons.

 Pipe Material

 Nonmetallic pipe systems—like ones made of CPVC or PEX pipe—cost between $1 and $2 per square foot of covered area.
-Systems that use metallic pipes—usually copper—cost around $3 to $4 per square foot of covered area for installation.
-You can also choose to get a mix of nonmetallic and metallic piping in your fire sprinkler system for about $1 to $2 per covered square foot.
+Systems that use metallic pipes, such as copper, cost around $3 to $4 per square foot of covered area for installation.
+You can also get a mix of nonmetallic and metallic piping in your fire sprinkler system for about $1 to $2 per covered square foot.

 System Design